 Flyball is basically a team sport consisting of two teams each of four dogs racing against each other.
 Each dog runs over four jumps, collects a tennis ball from the flyball box at the end of the lane and races back over the same four jumps.
 Once the dog is back the next dog races off, in a relay.
 The first team back with four dogs who have correctly negotiated the jumps and collected their tennis balls wins!

-In the UK there are two organisations that run flyball - although for Kennel Club flyball the only competitions tend to be Crufts qualifiers.
+In the UK there are to date three organisations that run flyball - although for Kennel Club flyball the only competitions tend to be Crufts qualifiers.
 Previously, Kennel Club flyball consisted of a box which threw the balls up into the air and the dogs jumped to catch them.
-Both organisations - Kennel Club and BFA (British Flyball Association) - now use the same type of box to release the tennis balls, where the box releases the tennis ball virtually into the dog's mouth – so there is no jumping up to catch a ball.
+All organisations - Kennel Club, BFA (British Flyball Association) and UKFL (UK Flyball League) - now use the same type of box to release the tennis balls, where the box releases the tennis ball virtually into the dog's mouth – so there is no jumping up to catch a ball.

-Tollers are training and competing in both types of flyball teams with dogs of various breeds - there has yet to be a flyball team of just Tollers!
+Tollers are training and competing in teams with dogs of various breeds - there has yet to be a flyball team of just Tollers!
 Dogs need to be over 12 months old to start training, due to the repeated jumping that they undertake.